 The photos dependably receive thousands of likes, sometimes tens of thousands.

-I thought of Faces in Things when I read about ago by researchers at Harvard University and the University of Chicago, which examined the relationship between loneliness and anthropomorphism (attributing human characteristics to non-humans).
+I thought of Faces in Things when I read about a study conducted 10 years ago by researchers at Harvard University and the University of Chicago, which examined the relationship between loneliness and anthropomorphism (attributing human characteristics to non-humans).

 Their findings: participants who were lonely – or who, in the name of science, had been made temporarily lonely – were more likely than non-lonely participants to discern human traits in clocks, battery chargers, air purifiers and cushions.

 They also had a stronger belief in the existence of supernatural powers and were quicker to attribute human emotions and intentions to their pets.
-Lonely people, the scientists concluded, They see a world in which battery chargers have intentions, dogs are like people, and lifeless objects resemble human company.
+Lonely people, the scientists concluded, see the world differently.
+They see a world in which battery chargers have intentions, dogs are like people, and lifeless objects resemble human company.

 They see faces in things.